 The thing about building features and products is, there are plenty of moving parts.
 Your team gets reorganized as you grow.
 And you’ll adopt new processes to increase visibility across teams and to improve the quality of the outcome.

 The last thing you want at this time is a tool that forces a process on to your team.
+To name a few, here are some of the biggest drawbacks of JIRA:

 Whether you want to run Sprints, use Kanban, a combination of both, or even simple task management, you need a project management tool that fits and adapts to your team’s process as you grow - something a JIRA Alternative can provide.